 Coupon code for Carolina Pad 25 percent off from their online store: BTS2011.
 It expires: July 31, 2011 and is open to US residents only.

 I was provided with a sampling of products from Carolina Pad in exchange for this post

 Get Your Printable!

-Sign up to get your free summer bucket list printable to help you make family memories this summer!
+Sign up to get your free fall bucket list printable to help you make family memories this fall!